How a Researcher Hacked His Own Computer and Found One of the Worst CPU Bugs Ever Found - Slashdot

 As shown, AMD was only vulnerable to "the ability to read data inside mis-speculated execution within the same process, without crossing any privilege boundaries."

-Re: AMD bug only affects THE SAME PROCESS, unlike (Score:2)
+Re: AMD bug only affects THE SAME PROCESS, unlike (Score:3, Interesting)

 What they are referring to is Meltdown, which is specifically a privilege escalation exploit that allows a user process to access kernel memory from within it's own virtual memory space.
 Spectre, on the other hand, tricks another process to leak it's protected memory.